opensearch-project/.github/RELEASING.md

 In contrast, OpenSearch releases new major versions only when there are a critical mass of breaking changes (e.g. changes that are incompatible with existing APIs).
 These tend to be tied to Lucene major version releases, and will be announced in the forums at least 4 weeks prior to the release date.

-Please note: Both the roadmap and the release dates reflect intentions rather than firm commitments and may change as we learn more or encounters unexpected issues.
-If dates do need to change, we will be as transparent as possible, and log all changes in the changelog at the bottom of this page

 ### Release Process for Minor Releases

 Summary: